-To learn more about varicose veins in Houston, call today to schedule your consultation with our vein specialists in Houston, Austin and San Antonio.
+To learn more about the varicose vein treatments that we offer, call today to schedule your consultation with our vein specialists in Houston, Austin and San Antonio.

 What Causes Varicose Veins?

 When a vein wall becomes weak or damaged, the one-way valves that control the flow of blood back up towards the heart are not able to open and shut properly.
-The breakdown of this critical function causes the blood to flow backwards, which leads to pooling of backed-up blood, which then causes the veins to stretch and enlarge – in other words, the vein becomes varicose.
+The breakdown of this critical function causes the blood to flow backwards, which leads to pooling of backed-up blood.
+This accumulation then causes the veins to stretch and enlarge – in other words, the vein becomes varicose.
 This valve breakdown is a medical condition called Venous Reflux or Chronic Venous Insufficiency.

 What are Symptoms of Varicose Veins?

 However big or small, the presence of varicose veins is felt as much as they are seen.
 The feelings most associated with varicose veins can be quite unpleasant.
-If you are experiencing any of the symptoms below, make an appointment to come in for a free screening and consultation with Dr. Hamilton to determine if you do indeed suffer from a form of Venous Reflux.
+If you are experiencing any of the symptoms below, make an appointment to come in for a screening and consultation with one of our vein experts to determine if you suffer from a form of Venous Reflux.

 What Factors can Contribute to Varicose Veins?

 Long gone are the days of “vein stripping” as the means to a cure for varicose veins.
 Major advances in image-guided, diagnostic ultrasound and minimally invasive ablation technologies has led to the development of procedures such as radiofrequency ablation (RFA / VNUS Closure) offered in our Hamilton Vein Center clinics – where the vein is permanently closed using radiofrequency energy.
-Often times following VNUS Closure, patients may require ambulatory phlebectomy or sclerotherapy in Sugar Land.
+Often times following RFA, patients may also require ambulatory phlebectomy or sclerotherapy.

-Am I a Candidate for Varicose Vein Treatment in Sugar Land?
+Am I a Candidate for Varicose Vein Treatment?

-Dr. Hamilton will perform an ultrasound during your initial consultation with him.
-If it is determined that vein disease is present, a more thorough, diagnostic ultrasound will be performed.
-This ultrasound determines the severity of the vein disease.
+A highly skilled ultrasound technologist will perform a detailed venous ultrasound in our office at your visit.
+This ultrasound determines if vein disease is present, and if so, the severity of the vein disease.
 From there, appropriate treatment options, including conservative and interventional measures will be discussed with you.